na28682/xai-longitudinal-modeling/PreliminaryAnalytics.md

 | 2020-08-06 | 103  | Thursday  | August |
 | 2020-08-07 | 99   | Friday    | August |
 | 2020-08-08 | 141  | Saturday  | August |

-> Note: High-performance days (✅) are easy to spot and help analyze trends by weekday and month.
-This is useful for understanding audience engagement patterns.